-WHAT TYPE OF COLOUR IS COLLINGWOOD?
+WHAT TYPE OF COLOR IS COLLINGWOOD?
 IS IT GRAY OR BEIGE?

-IS COLLINGWOOD A WARM GRAY OR COOL GRAY PAINT COLOUR?
+IS COLLINGWOOD A WARM GRAY OR COOL GRAY PAINT COLOR?

-Collingwood is a WARM gray paint colour with a gorgeous softness that suits a wide range of interior and exterior finishes.
+Collingwood is a WARM gray paint color with a gorgeous softness that suits a wide range of interior and exterior finishes.

 WHAT ARE COLLINGWOOD’S UNDERTONES – WILL IT LOOK PURPLE?

 In this kitchen (below), notice how the undertone of Collingwood rises on the left-hand side.
 I LOVE it, but it’s unusual, as the undertone is USUALLY more passive (considerably).
-To get this actual look, you may need a colour with MORE undertone or even a colour that’s more of a violet hue.
+To get this actual look, you may need a color with MORE undertone or even a color that’s more of a violet hue.

 This next photo shows Collingwood’s violet undertone in a more natural state…

 WHAT’S THE LRV OF COLLINGWOOD?

 The LRV of Collingwood is 62 (61.52) – MY MAGIC NUMBER!
 If you’ve read my previous blog posts on LRV, you’ll know this is a pretty rad number.
 If you haven’t read those posts, you get SLAPPED with a wet noodle and better get your reading glasses on…